Making a game testable

 The point of this function is purity: What you get out, should be a result of what you put in and nothing else.

-Scala is an impure functional programming language, so you are not restricted to writing games that obey these notions of purity and referential transparency, but you should start there.
+Scala is an impure functional programming language, so you are not restricted to writing games that obey these notions of purity and referential transparency in the name of, say, performance - but you should start there.

 Inputs are immutable and predictable